aistabci/abci-docs/en/docs/faq.md

 ### The New Area

 * Disk usage will increase as data is copied.
 For this reason, the limit of the storage usage for the **New Area** is set to be twice the quota value, which is the group disk quantity value applied in the ABCI User Portal.
 This is a temporal treatment.
-After the migration, the limit of the storage usage is set to the same value as the quota value in the ABCI User Portal, after the certain grace period.
+After the migration, the limit of the storage usage is set to the same value as the quota value in the ABCI User Portal, after the certain [grace period](#after-the-data-migration-completed).

-### The Old Area /fs3/d00[1-2]/gAA50NNN
+### The Old Area

-* The **Old Area** `/fs3/d00[1-2]/gAA50NNN` have been set to read-only after August 11, 2021.
+* On August 11, 2021, the **Old Area** was set to read-only.
+Also, on January 25, 2022, all data transferring from the **Old Area** was completed.
 You should use the **New Area** from now on.
+* The path `/groups[1-2]/gAA50NNN` has been replaced by a symlink to the migration destination, so the GPFS file system assigned to the **Old Area** cannot be accessed.
+* The setting of the symlink of the path `/fs3/d00[1-2]/gAA50NNN` is scheduled for maintenance in early March 2022.
+Thereafter, the GPFS file system allocated to the **Old Area** will no longer be accessible.
-* After the Data Migration is completed, you will not be able to access `/groups[1-2]/gAA50NNN` or `/fs3/d00[1-2]/gAA50NNN/` on the **Old Area**.
+* Once the symlink setting is completed, the same path as before will be accessible.
-* These paths will be replaced with symlinks to the destination directory in the maintenance in early March 2022, making them accessible with the same path as before.

 ## Q. About the Quota Value and the Limit of the Storage Usage